cran/cjar/README.md

 3. Click Create new project.
 4. Click Add API.
 5. Click Customer Journey Analytics, then click Next.
-6. Click Generate Keypair.
-7. A config.zip file is automatically downloaded to your local machine.
-    Keep this config folder in a secure location, as it contains your only copy of your private key.
-See steps … for what to do with the private.key file.
+6. OAuth Server-to-Server should be selected.
-8. Click Next.
+7. Click Next.
+8. Select “Full CJA Access”
-9. Select the desired product profiles for the service account.
-Make sure that it contains the right permissions to access the API.
-Click Save configured API.
+9. Click Save configured API.
-10. Back on the project’s home page, click Add to project > API.
+10. Back on the project’s home page, click Add to project \> API.
-11. Click Adobe Experience Platform, then click Next.
+11. Click Experience Platform API, then click Next.
-12. You already generated a keypair when creating the Adobe Analytics API, so you do not need to create another.
+12. You already generated a S2S when creating the CJA API, so you do not need to create another.
 Click Next.
 13. Select the desired product profiles for the service account.
 Make sure that it contains the right permissions to access the API.
 Click Save configured API.
-14. Click on “Service Account (JWT)” under “CREDENTIALS” in the left column.
-Locate the “Download JSON” button on the top right and click it to download the service account JSON file.
+14. Click on “OAuth Server-to-Server” under “CREDENTIALS” in the left column.
+Locate the “Download JSON” button on the top right and click it to download the JSON file.
 Alternatively, you can manually create this file by copying and pasting the Client ID, Client Secret (click “Retrieve client secret”), Technical Account ID, and Organization ID into a `.json` file.
 Reference `?cja_auth` for more information on the variables needed.
 Using the preconfigured JSON file is the easiest method.
-15. Locate the config.zip file that automatically downloaded in step 6.
-    Unzip the file and move the ‘private.zip’ to your desired location.
-    The location of this file will be needed as the value of the **CJA_PRIVATE_KEY** variable.
+15. Locate the JSON file that automatically downloaded in the previous step and move it to your desired location.
+The location of this file will be needed as the value of the **CJA_AUTH_FILE** variable.

 #### 2. Set up the .Renviron file